pathakg028/portfolio/Readme.md

 Welcome to the Age of Facebook, the 8th layer of the Internet.

-2.Define and describes the relationship between fundamental aspects of the internet such as: domains, web servers, DNS, and web browsers (max.
+#Define and describes the relationship between fundamental aspects of the internet such as: domains, web servers, DNS, and web browsers (max.
 150 words)
 A server hosts information.

 An IP address is associated with that server.